-When your 203FS arrives at your dealer, the dealer will install batteries and may install additional equipment.
-It is important to check with your dealer regarding the batteries installed in your boat.
-The three common types of batteries are Wet Cell, Gel Cell and AGM Batteries.
+When your 210BR arrives at your dealer, the dealer will install batteries and may install additional equipment.
+It is important to check with your dealer regarding the batteries installed in your boat The three common types of batteries are Wet Cell, Gel Cell and AGM Batteries.
 Gel Cell and AGM batteries are sealed and maintenance free.
 If your boat is equipped with Wet Cell batteries, they will require the following inspections and service.
 Regularly check the electrolyte levels in the batteries and add DISTILLED WATER if needed.
 If a battery charger is used regularly, the electrolyte levels will need to be replenished more often.
 Fluid level should be just above the plates in the battery.
 Do not overfill.
 Only use distilled water.
-If your boat is installed with a battery charger, before using the charger, make sure the charge mode is set to the battery type (Wet, Gel, or AGM) installed on your boat.
-If a battery needs to be replaced, make sure it is the same type as the other battery.
-It is okay to install a larger or smaller battery provided it is the same type (Wet, Gel, or AGM) as the other battery in the boat.

-Consult with your dealer regarding wiring and installation of electronics installed at the factory.
-If equipment is connected to available accessory switches on the dash panel, your dealer's service department should verify the capacity of the equipment being installed and install the appropriately sized ATC Fuse.
+If your boat is installed with a batter/ charger, before using the charger, make sure the charge mode is set to the battery type (Wet, Gel, or AGM) installed on your boat If a battery needs to be replaced, make sure it is the same type as the other battery.
+It is okay to install a larger or smaller battery provided it is the same type (Wet, Gel, or AGM) as the other battery in the boat Consult with your dealer regarding wiring and installation of electronics installed at the factory.
+If equipment is connected to available accessory switches on the dash panel, your dealer's service department should install the appropriate ATC fuse.
 Verify that installed equipment does not overload the capacity of the 30amp main breaker installed inside the console when all 12V accessories are running.